 Once enrolled with the MMP, CICOs are empowered to conduct several waiver functions with oversight applied.
-During the HCBS transition phase continuing in this waiver renewal's time frame, Phase II, qualified MMP CICOs may review participant service plans as well as prior-authorize waiver services for participants enrolled in the MMP, adhering to approval criteria no more restrictive than SMA policies for participants who are not enrolled in the MMP.
-Person centered planning is assured within this process through contact between the MMP-contracted CICO case manager and the waiver participant/authorized representative during the development phase of the service plan.
-The SMA will formally review all service plans and may object to CICO proposed changes.
+During the HCBS transition phase continuing in this waiver renewal's time frame, Phase II, qualified MMP CICO may prior-authorize waiver services for participants enrolled in the MMP, adhering to approval criteria no more restrictive than SMA policies for participants who are not enrolled in the MMP.
+Additionally, CICOs qualified to do so will conduct re-evaluation assessments to determine aspects other than participant level of care (LOC).
+Personcentered planning is assured within this process through contact between the MMP-contracted CICO case manager and the waiver participant/authorized representative during the development phase of the service plan.
+The SMA will formally review all service plans and may object to CICO-proposed changes.
+MMP participants also have access to an arbitration process in the event of disputes.
 CICOs qualified to do so may establish a rate methodology for waiver services providers serving participants enrolled in the MMP.
 However, all rates determined must, at minimum, equal rates the SMA pays providers for waiver participants not enrolled in the MMP.
 Rate exceptions requested are only granted following SMA approval informed by documented justification from the CICO indicating no diminishment in quality of services.